Lynn Canal Highway

-The Lynn Canal Highway, or Juneau Access Road, is a proposed road between Skagway and City and Borough of Juneau, the capital of the U.S. state of Alaska.
+The Lynn Canal Highway, or Juneau Access Road, is a proposed road between Skagway and Juneau, the capital of the U.S. state of Alaska.
 Such a road, if built, would still require ferry access to connect Juneau to the Alaskan highway network.
 The new road would be 47.9 miles long, built at an estimated cost of $574 million, and be a part of Alaska Route 7.
 The plan of the Alaska Department of Transportation & Public Facilities (DOT&PF) called for extending "The Road" northward from Juneau to a ferry terminal 18 miles south of Skagway.
 The corridor crosses Berners Bay LUD II which is a congressionally designated roadless area created by the Tongass Timber Reform Act (TTRA).
 The act permits crossing LUD IIs when the governor of the State of Alaska designates routes as essential transportation corridors.
 The proposed road skirts the shore of a northwestern section of Alaska's Inside Passage, which was recently named a National Scenic Waterway.
 As of 2017, the project has been indefinitely shelved due to the state's budget crisis.